Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Numerical Results

-{\blue Figure \ref{fig:performance_ratio.avg} compares the average performance ratio $\langle \bm{A}, \hat{\mathbb{E}}^N[\operatorname{vec}(\bm{Q})\operatorname{vec}(\bm{Q})^\top\ \rangle / \langle \bm{A}, \bm{W}^\star \rangle$, for these five algorithms.
-Confirming our theoretical analysis, we observe that the average performance ratio degrades as $m$ increases.
-We also observe that our Algorithm \ref{alg:matrixgwalgorithm2} strongly outperforms Deflation and Uniform ---theoretically, Uniform and Deflation achieve a $1/nm$- and $1/m^2$-performance guarantee respectively (Proposition \ref{prop:haar_1} and \ref{prop:m2eigenapprox}).
-A crucial step in the theoretical analysis of Algorithm \ref{alg:matrixgwalgorithm2} is the fact that we generate a feasible matrix $\bm{Q}$ from a randomly generated matrix $\bm{G}$, by randomly switching the singular values of $\bm{G}$ to $\pm 1$.
-Instead, we find that using a deterministic projection (Alg.
-2 with projection) leads to much stronger performance, comparable to that of the heuristic in \citet{burer2023strengthened}.
-However, as observed in Section \ref{ssec:gwmatrix.variant}, our analysis cannot be easily generalized to such deterministic projection schemes.
+The left panel of Figure \ref{fig:performance_ratio.panel} compares the average approximation ratio for these {five} algorithms.
+Confirming our theoretical analysis, we observe that our Algorithm \ref{alg:matrixgwalgorithm2} strongly outperforms Deflation and Uniform---theoretically, Uniform and Deflation achieve a $1/nm$- and $1/m^2$-approximation ratio respectively (Proposition \ref{prop:haar_1} and \ref{prop:m2eigenapprox}). {Despite its mildly stronger worst-case theoretical approximation ratio ($1/(2\sqrt{2})$ vs $1/3$), the algorithm of \citet{naor2014efficient} achieves a worst average empirical performance.} We also find that the heuristic in \citet{burer2023strengthened} {achieves strong performance, comparable to that of Algorithm \ref{alg:matrixgwalgorithm2}}.

-In practice, one might be interested in the performance of the best solution found, rather than the average performance over $N$ solutions.
-Figure \ref{fig:performance_ratio.best} reports the best performance of each method, and shows that the relative ordering of the methods remains unchanged, although the difference in performance between methods shrinks.
+A more relevant performance metric in practice is the performance of the best solution found (out of $N$), rather than the average performance.
+Regarding the best solution found, the right panel of Figure \ref{fig:performance_ratio.panel} shows that the relative ordering of the methods remains unchanged, although the gap between methods shrinks.